travlr-archived/CodeDepot/README.rst

 profession.
 The lists of areas ripe for innovation surrounding the software ecosystem are quite abundant.

 Other aspects of concern and inefficiency can be seen in the marketplace itself.
-Golieth sized companies hold monopolistic power over software marketplace silos.
+In some markets, Golieth sized companies hold monopolistic power over software marketplace silos.
 These concentrated marketplaces take large percentage commissions from a lowly software producer's product sales.
 They dictate rules that are at times overly stringent or simply used to control the domination they hold in the market.

+This project's goal is to collaboratively make the experience of creating and using software as efficient and as intuitive as possible.
 The readers of this paper are asked to consider very thoughtfully what they themselves, specifically, would have improved, because it is that specific item or list of items that will be fixed by what is proposed in this paper and its addendums.

 This paper is currently in its first draft and is itself an open source project for inspired persons to contribute their ideas to.
 Eventually it will reach a 1.0 status at which point it